dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-metrics-layer.md

 The data models that power these metrics already exist in your dbt project.
 You can use dbt metrics in different ways:

-* High-level view of your most important key performance indicators (KPIs), such as  weekly active users, revenue, or time-on-site.
+* High-level <Term id="view" /> of your most important key performance indicators (KPIs), such as  weekly active users, revenue, or time-on-site.
 * Drilled-down view of the core entities that comprise those metrics, such as users, orders, or pageviews.

 While dbt does not currently provide a BI experience for exploring these metrics, we’re working on a number of integrations with BI partners that will help unlock the full value of the metrics layer.